~ a short story

 Walking into new horizon after new horizon.
 Maybe one day he would find it…

 He had been walking for so long.
 Some days he wouldn’t even stop, to eat or rest.
 On the road, the continuum of movement was the only natural law.
 The walking sustained him.
-The steady cadence of putting one foot in front of another, for miles and miles, it took him places, through the broken landscape, the cities, the desert.
+The steady cadence of putting one foot in front of another, for miles and miles, it took him places.

-And it was enough.
+It was enough.
 Movement was catharsis.
-He liked to think that life incarnate sprung from each of his steps, countering the enveloping death-world all around him each day.
+He liked to think that life incarnate sprung from each of his steps, a counter to the enveloping death-world all around him.
 Steps stepped from a full-blooded and fully operational human being.
 Boots on the apocalyptic ground, shouting “I AM STILL HERE!”
 Despite all the loss around him, he never stopped gaining ground.
 This self-fulfilling prophecy of movement and thought was all that was left.
+No other themes or throughlines begged their questions or permeated this scape.

 He smiled.
 Somehow, you had to have a sense of humor when everybody else was dead.